luau-lang/rfcs/docs/syntax-attribute-functions-deprecated.md

 8. **Python** decorators provide a mechanism for developers to roll their own deprecated decoration.
 A popular implementation is provided by the `deprecation` library which provides `@deprecation.deprecated(deprecated_in, removed_in, current_version, details)` decorator that updates the docstring of the deprecated method and issues warning when it is used. `deprecated_in` is the version at which the decorated method is considered deprecated, `removed_in` is the version when the decorated method will be removed, and `current_version` is the version information for the currently running code, and `details` string provides extra details added to the method docstring and warning.

-The description below shows the full-form of the deprecation annotation.
+The description above shows the full-form of the deprecation annotation.
 In most cases, its valid to leave the message parameter in favor of a generic deprecation message.

-The design proposed for deprecating Luau APIs is simple compared to most of these languages.
-According to this proposal:
+Compared to most of these languages, the design proposed for deprecating Luau APIs is simpler.
 1. Deprecation is only supported for top-level functions but no other program elements.
 This is because Luau lacks the ability to add attributes to non-function program elements.
 2. There is no way to convert deprecation warnings to errors.
 3. There is no explicit attribute parameter for specifying version string.
 They can be accommodated in the `msg` parameter.
-If required, a future RFC could introduce a `ver` parameter to the `@deprecated` attribute.
+If desired, a future RFC could introduce a `ver` parameter to the `@deprecated` attribute.

 ## Drawbacks